130 Years of Discovery

 Proline — The Rule-Breaker

-Proline is the structural rebel of amino acid chemistry.
-Unlike all others, its side chain loops back to bond with the nitrogen, making it technically an imino acid rather than an amino acid.
-This creates a rigid kink wherever proline appears in a protein — a feature so important to collagen's triple helix structure that collagen is unusually rich in proline residues.
+Fischer isolated proline from casein hydrolysis in 1901.
+Around the same time, Richard Willstätter independently synthesized it.
+Proline is the structural rebel of amino acid chemistry: its side chain loops back to bond with the nitrogen, making it technically an imino acid rather than an amino acid.
+This creates a rigid kink wherever proline appears in a protein — crucial to collagen's triple helix structure.

 Pro · PCCT, CCC, CCA, CCGNonpolar